- History of Stormwater in Port Angeles

 Domestic animal wastes, sewage, added erosion sediments, and other pollutants began to enter the creeks.
 Further development added pavement, curbs, catch basins, and pipes.
 In some cases, combined sewers were built to convey both sanitary sewage and stormwater runoff directly into the harbor.

-Some of these pipes remain in service in the older sections of Port Angeles, although the combined wastewater is now conveyed to the wastewater treatment plant during most storm events by Combined Sewer Overflows (CSO).
+Some of these pipes remain in service in the older sections of Port Angeles, although the combined wastewater is now conveyed to the wastewater treatment plant during most storm events via the Combined Sewer Overflow (CSO) system.

 As development continued to occur, levels of pollution from human activities, buildings, roads, vehicles, and pesticides increased in the now-urban stormwater.
 Impacts on drinking waters, fish, wildlife, and humans became a concern.
 In response to reduced water quality, federal, state, and local stormwater legislation began to be enacted.